zhousarah/azure-compute-docs/articles/virtual-machines/image-builder-triggers-how-to.md

 > [!NOTE]
 > Currently, we only support setting a trigger for a new source image, but we do expect to support different kinds of triggers in the future.

+> [!NOTE]
+> Triggers will be deactivated (stop running builds) if the image template builds have failed for the last 51 times or more consecutively (manual or trigger based builds).
+This is in order to limit the number of unnecessary build failures.
+User can still manually build the image template.
+Once a successful image build (manual) has occurred, the trigger will be active again.

 ## Prerequisites
 Before setting up your first trigger, ensure you're using Azure Image Builder API version **2022-07-01.**